AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 >
 >Filters apply to mime types and cannot be path specific.

-### Setting up Asset Filters for Video-Only Deployments {#setting-up-asset-filters-for-video-only-deployments}
+### Setting up Asset Filters for video-only deployments {#setting-up-asset-filters-for-video-only-deployments}

 If you are using Dynamic Media for video-only, follow these steps to set up asset filters for replication: